 1. UE is sending and receiving data in NAS PDUs using the Control Plane CIoT EPS Optimisation.

 2. The UE may be triggered to establish user plane bearers and sends a Control Plane Service Request with an active flag towards the MME encapsulated in an RRC message to the eNodeB.
 The RRC message and this NAS message are described in TS 36.300 [5] and TS 24.301 [46] respectively.

+In the case of satellite access for NB-IoT, if the network had previously requested the UE to report its Coarse Location Information, and if a security context is established between the UE and the network, the UE reports its Coarse Location Information in the Control Plane Service Request message.